Discover more from Good Reason

 It goes back and forth like this, with Nate trying to get Joe to bet and Joe saying something to the effect of “I’d rather bet… on the America people 🇺🇸 🦅 ” *star-spangled banner starts playing*.

 Of course, Election Day rolls around and Obama wins handily.
 538 correctly predicts all 50 states in the 2012 presidential election, and therefore the overall Obama-victory outcome as well.
 Liberals rejoice and vault Nate into the pantheon of election heroes.
-The public views this achievement as a victory for Nate’s stat-nerd school of thought over that of traditional political pundits.
+The public views this achievement as a victory for his stat-nerd approach over that of traditional political pundits.
 Nate is vindicated, Joe Scarborough bet or not.